-Can I get married during the Coronavirus (COVID-19) pandemic?
+Can I get married during Coronavirus (COVID-19)?

 If you are wondering how the Coronavirus pandemic will impact your weddings plans, you are not alone.
 With our everyday lives turned on their heads, many Australian couples have been left wondering if they can still get married during the Coronavirus pandemic.

 The simple answer to this question is 'yes', but there are a lot of things you should consider.
 Read on to find out about the restrictions related to weddings and how COVID-19 may affect your marriage plans in 2020 and beyond.

 Please note: all information is correct as of 1st July 2020, but due to frequent changes in regulations, it is recommended that you check government information and speak to Laura before finalising arrangements for your wedding.

 Can I get married during the Coronavirus pandemic?